Human IgG4 | AbD18705_hIgG4_Pro

 In addition to the tetrameric IgG structure, composed of two copies each of the heavy and light chains, wild type human IgG4 forms so-called half-molecules.
 This species contains only one heavy and one light chain.
 Half-molecules can assemble with an unrelated half-molecule to form bispecific tetrameric antibody species (Aalberse et al. 2002).
 Half-molecules of human IgG4 preparations can be detected as an additional species under denaturing, non-reducing conditions using SDS-PAGE, size exclusion chromatography or capillary electrophoresis.
-Mutation in the core hinge region of IgG4 prevents the formation of half-molecules (Bloom et al. 1997).
+The serine to proline mutation at amino acid 228 in the core hinge region of IgG4 prevents the formation of half-molecules (Bloom et al. 1997).
 Recombinant Human IgG4 kappa (mutant) does not display this additional species; half-molecules cannot be detected in SDS-PAGE or by size exclusion chromatography.

 In addition to the mutant recombinant, Bio-Rad also offers recombinant Human IgG4 kappa in its wild type form (HCA195).
 Recombinant Human IgG4 lambda is also available in both wild type (HCA050) and mutant form (HCA246).